gvwilson/sensibleadventures/bookster/bookster.md

 patrolling the street ("There is only one") in pairs.
 No.  No.

 Then Thomas fell silent, his frown deepening.
 "Yes, *sra*," he finally said.
 "But they'll have to do the rest.
-My obligations…"  He spread his hands apologetically, his sentence trailing off as the candle flickered and died.
+You know how my obligations…" He spread his hands apologetically, his sentence trailing off as the candle flickered and died.

 "Well?"
 Vurt asked.

 Thomas rubbed his eyes.
 "Whatever else the Hett believe in, they don't appear to believe in wasting time.
-Whatever their great work is, it's happening tonight, right at the top of the mountain, and she wants us to stop it."
+Their great work is happening tonight, right at the top of the mountain, and Lady Kembe wants us to stop it."

 "*She* wants *us* to stop it?"
 Laeuc said incredulously.
 "Why not